A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Quarrel Postulate?

 \subsection{Symmetry}

-To be fit to serve as the basis for a reasonable quarrel postulate in general, a conception of quarrelling must not only be monotonic, but also symmetric.
+To be fit to serve as the basis for a reasonable (standard) quarrel postulate in general, a conception of quarrelling must, in addition to not being disposed to induce non-monotonicity over quarrellers, be symmetric as well.
 This is because asymmetric conceptions, despite not being unreasonable per se, restrict the reasonability of a quarrel postulate based on them to a specific class of voting power measures.
-On the one hand, a violation of symmetry is innocuous for evaluating {\em decisiveness measures} of voting power, such as the Penrose-Banzhaf measure, which track (full) decisiveness only. \footnote{For decisiveness measures (and success measures), see Laruelle and Valenciano 2005b.} Decisiveness measures calculate a player's voting power such that only divisions in which the player is {\em decisive} count towards its voting power.
-Asymmetry is innocuous for this class of measures because every winning division in which a player is {\sc yes}-decisive is mirrored by one and only one losing division in which the player is {\sc no}-decisive: these are the two divisions in which the decisive player's vote varies but all other players' votes are held constant.
+On the one hand, a violation of symmetry is innocuous for evaluating {\em decisiveness measures} of a priori voting power, such as the Penrose-Banzhaf measure, which track (full) decisiveness only. \footnote{For decisiveness measures (and success measures), see Laruelle and Valenciano 2005b.} Decisiveness measures calculate a player's voting power such that only divisions in which the player is decisive count towards its voting power.
+Asymmetry is innocuous for this class of a priori measures because every winning division in which a player is {\sc yes}-decisive is mirrored by one and only one losing division in which the player is {\sc no}-decisive: these are the two divisions in which the decisive player's vote varies but all other players' votes are held constant.
 This implies that a player's a priori {\sc yes}-voting power is always equal to its a priori {\sc no}-voting power on such measures, $\psi_i^+=\psi_i^-$.
 This is precisely why a player's Penrose-Banzhaf a priori voting power, which by definition is equal to the proportion of all divisions in which the player is decisive, can be calculated, as is typically done, on the basis of only the divisions in which the voter is {\sc yes}-{\em decisive}.